Attentional bias

-Attentional bias refers to how a person's perception is affected by selective factors in their attention.
+Attentional bias is the tendency for a person's perception to be affected by selective factors in their attention.
 Attentional biases may explain an individual's failure to consider alternative possibilities when occupied with an existing train of thought.
 For example, cigarette smokers have been shown to possess an attentional bias for smoking-related cues around them, due to their brain's altered reward sensitivity.
 Attentional bias has also been associated with clinically relevant symptoms such as anxiety and depression.

 In decision making

 A commonly studied experiment to test for attentional bias is one in which there are two variables, a factor (A) and a result (B).
 Both can be either present (P) or not present (N).
 This results in four possible combinations: